-The following table excludes option grants to the selling stockholders that our board of directors approved subject to the closing of this offering.
-These options will be exercisable for common stock and have an exercise price equal to the initial public offering price listed on the cover page of this prospectus.
+The following table excludes option grants to the selling stockholders that our board of directors approved that are effective upon the determination by the pricing committee of our board of directors of the initial public offering price of our common stock in this offering.
+These options will be exercisable for common stock and have an exercise price equal to \$14.00 per share.
 Dr. Igor Khandros will receive an option for 104,228 shares, Benjamin Eldridge will receive an option for 16,903 shares, Jens Meyerhoff will receive an option for 82,852 shares and Stuart Merkadeau will receive an option for 29,496 shares.
-The remaining selling stockholders, other than one, will receive in the aggregate options for 87,668 shares of our common stock.
+The remaining selling stockholders, other than one, will receive in the aggregate options for 81,107 shares of our common stock.